 As we entered a new decade in 2011, GIN took a change of direction by moving its home office to North Uist in the Outer Hebrides.
 These islands are famous for their biodiverse machair habitats that support some of the most important populations of nesting wader birds in Europe and the world.
 Various local organisations such as the North Uist Development Company, Storas Uibhist and Sustainable Uist address a wide range of environmental issues that include responding to the impacts of climate change.
 Much of the problem is due to the fact these islands are deeply indented by the sea and have hundreds of low-lying freshwater lochs that are separated from the ocean only by narrow strips of land.
 Increased winter rainfall has made many lochs vulnerable to flooding because there is no proper drainage system.
 In addition, South Uist has been particularly affected with increased coastal erosion brought about by more frequent winter storm surges, leading some to fear that the island may be split in two.
 Local crofting communities with support from the EU funded CoastAdapt project, together with other initiatives, are starting to take direct action by using old tyres and reclaimed fishing nets to anchor sand dunes until marram grass can take hold and bind them together thus helping protect the coastline.

 Anthropogenic climate change is arguably the most important and urgent issue confronting humanity, as it expresses on a global scale the convergent stresses associated with our economic activities, our local behaviours and our resource and energy use.
 But science alone cannot convey either the challenges presented by sea level rise or the attitudinal shifts required to mitigate and adapt to it.
-Cape Farewell has pioneered a cultural response to climate change by bringing together leading artists, writers, scientists, educators and media for a series of sailing expeditions and legacy projects.
-GIN helped to plan their latest venture involving two voyages around the Scottish islands that resulted in a range of creative outputs exhibited under their Sea Change programme of research.
+Cape Farewell has pioneered a cultural response to climate change by bringing together leading artists, filmmakers, musicians, singers, writers, scientists, educators and media for a series of sailing expeditions and legacy projects.
+GIN helped to plan their Sea Change 2010-2014 programme of research that included two voyages around the Scottish islands where they worked collaboratively to produce a wide range of creative outputs considering the relationships between people, place and resources in the context of climate change.